jaxriemer/NewRepo/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***
 <img src="https://github.com/AdamYuzhenZhang/Interactive-Lab-Hub/blob/Fall2021/Lab%206/imgs/remote_control.jpeg" height="450" />

+A remote control that helps the user control smart furnitures at his/her home.
+Button and sensor inputs are sent over the web and transformed into servo movement by a second device.

 ----------------

 <img src="https://github.com/AdamYuzhenZhang/Interactive-Lab-Hub/blob/Fall2021/Lab%206/imgs/dog_surveillance.jpeg" height="400" />

+A dog surveillance system that uses computer vision to identify dogs' behaviors, and send the behavior class to the user who has a second device.

 ----------------

 <img src="https://github.com/AdamYuzhenZhang/Interactive-Lab-Hub/blob/Fall2021/Lab%206/imgs/wac-a-mole.jpeg" height="400" />

+Whac-a-mole game that one user controls the moles while the other smashes them with a hammer.

 ----------------

 <img src="https://github.com/AdamYuzhenZhang/Interactive-Lab-Hub/blob/Fall2021/Lab%206/imgs/shooting_game.jpeg" height="400" />

+A shooting game where two players each control a aircraft and shoot each other.
+Location and shooting status will be sent over the web.

 ----------------

 ![IMG_0584](https://user-images.githubusercontent.com/39501842/142068728-0043a3ae-07ba-4018-b153-f8fd5ad0be9e.jpg)

+A real time voting system that gathers answers from all devices and present the total result.

 ### Part C